ni-m/GitHashExtractor/README.md

 # GitHashExtractor

 ![GitHashExtractor Banner image](./doc/banner.svg)
 Use this repo to extract the current git hash and date information on compile time.
-It supports various languages as stated in [utilization](#utilization)
+It supports various languages as stated in [utilization](#utilization).
+Head over to [example](/example/) for a quick look into the working principle.

 ## Requirements
 Use one of the following schemas for your Git tags as described in [Semver 2.0.0](https://semver.org/spec/v2.0.0.html)